LiveHelperChat/xmpp-chat/README.md

 ## Workflow which should be implemented over time

+### LHC extension requirements
+ * Option to create an XMPP users and assign operators to them.
+I do not want to map them directly to accounts and have tight integration.
+Perhaps it will be enough just to provide XMPP username in standalone enviroment and users themself will be created using ejabberd admin interface.
+Food for thoughts at the moment.
+ * It should cleanup expired users from ejabberd virtual hosts.
+ * Support for automated hosting...

 ### Visitor comes to site (node server takes care of this API)
  * LHC extension checks does passed online user has assigned XMPP user
  * If user does not exists executes test-online-visitor-workfllow.php workflow